Rob Pyne: Career

 He inspected the Cairns Regional Council head office prior to taking up his role to ensure it was wheelchair accessible.

 He was re-elected in 2012.

 Division 3 includes the suburbs of Bayview Heights, Lamb Range, Mount Sheridan, White Rock and Woree.

 In March 2014 a Local Government formal complaint was filed against him for breaching Cairns Regional Council's media policy rules.

 In September 2013, he announced that he would contest Australian Labor Party preselection for the 2015 state election in the seat of Cairns, and in April 2014 he was nominated as the Labor candidate.
 He won the election in January 2015, defeating sitting Liberal National Party MP Gavin King.

 In March 2015, Queensland's Parliament building underwent renovations to accommodate its first quadriplegic member of parliament, including removing two seats and desks in the chamber to allow Pyne wheelchair access.

 In January 2016, Pyne resigned from the Labor Party's left faction.
 On 7 March 2016, after being publicly critical of a number of government decisions, Pyne resigned from the Labor Party, saying that he was "no longer prepared to be told how to vote by someone from Brisbane".
 He moved to the crossbench to sit as an independent member.
 However, he stated he would continue to back Labor on confidence and supply matters.

 On 5 May 2016, Pyne submitted a private members bill to the Queensland Parliament to decriminalise abortion in Queensland.
 In February 2017, he withdrew the bill after it became apparent it would not get sufficient support in its present form in Parliament.
 The issue of abortion was referred to the Queensland Law Reform Commission to consider a new framework for legislation in relation to the termination of pregnancy.
 On 19 June 2017, the Queensland Attorney-General Yvettte D'Ath officially issued the Queensland Law Reform Commission with the terms of reference for a review and investigation into modernising Queensland's laws in relation to the termination of pregnancy.

 In 2020, after returning to Cairns Regional Council at the local government elections, Pyne joined Socialist Alliance.

 In 2024, Pyne left Socialist Alliance and attempted to join the Australian Greens.
+As of 2026, Rob is a member of the Queensland Socialists.